Sirmisa/Eth-Greeting/README.md

 Metamask | TBD
-Goerli testnet | This testnet is compatible with Parity and Geth Truffle HD wallet | This will work as a provider with Web3
+Goerli testnet | This testnet is compatible with Parity and Geth Truffle HD wallet | This will work as a provider with Web3 Infura | is a service provider for managed Ethereum nodes.

 ## This is a glosary